nitmws/odrl-wprofile-evaltest1/evaluator/evaluationLogic.md

 ### Action Exercised
 ```
->>> All refinement Constraints:
+>>> All refinement Constraints (of the action):
   Satisfied: continue
   Not-Satisfied: --> Not-Existing (Note: this may cause a validation error as the action property is mandatory in some classes.)
 Was action exercised:
   Does a preset exist?
     YES: --> preset state
     NO: continue
   Is a function for evaluation available?
+(Note: this project does not provide has-action-been-exercised evaluation functions! - but it outlines where to add code for this purpose.)
     YES: execute it and --> evaluated state
     NO: --> ERROR
 ```